-Egg Foo Young - Delicious Chinese omelette filled with chicken, prawns and vegetables.
-Serve over a bed of rice and topped with foo young gravy.
-Super quick and delicious brunch you can prepare in 15 minutes!
+Easy Chinese Omelette ( Egg Foo Young ) recipe filled with chicken, prawns, vegetables and fluffy egg.
+Serve over a bed of rice and topped with delicious foo young sauce.
+Simple quick and delicious brunch you can prepare in 15 minutes!

-Egg Foo Young is a very popular American-Chinese dish, originated in Shanghai, China.
-Basically made of egg, mincemeat, vegetables and serve with brown thick gravy made of chicken stock and corn starch.
+Chinese Omelette is also known as Egg Foo Young and Fu Young Hai in Indo-Chinese.
+It is a very popular American-Chinese dish, originated in Shanghai, China, basically made of egg, mincemeat, prawns, and vegetables.
+Serve with brown thick gravy made of chicken stock and corn starch.
 It is not only quick and easy to prepare but also nutritious and healthy since it includes a good amount of protein and lots of vegetables at the same time.

 Very similar to crispy Thai omelette Khai Jiao, which is usually made with minced pork and fish sauce in the seasonings.
 Thai crab meat omelette and oyster omelette are my favourites Asian street food and I will share my recipe very soon.
 Every country has its own version of this omelette dish and in this post, I am sharing my version of the classic Egg Foo Young recipe.